International Green Construction Code: Chapter 5 “Material Resource Conservation and Efficiency”

 Chapter 5 of the code encourages the development of buildings that are environmentally friendly and resource efficient.
 This includes material selection, recycling, reuse, renewability, toxicity, and durability.
 Section 505 requires a minimum of 55 percent of the material used in a project to be either used, recycled, recyclable, bio-based, or indigenous, unless a whole building life cycle analysis is conducted in accordance with Section 303.

-Chapter 6 “Energy Conservation, Efficiency and CO2e Emission Reduction”
+Chapter 6 “Energy Conservation, Efficiency and e Emission Reduction”

 Chapter 6 outlines requirements for building designs, constructions, commissioning and operations that promote the effective use of energy.
 It provides two approaches to meet this goal: prescriptive and performance-based.
 The prescriptive path provides specific requirements for building envelopes, mechanical systems, service water heating systems and electrical power/lighting systems.
 The performance-based pathway requires modeled requirements and plug load controls.
 Other requirements include energy metering, monitoring, and reporting; specification of certain appliances and equipment; building renewable energy systems; and energy systems commissioning.